 The overnight guy now reporting on traffic for the Philadelphia area also happens to have one of the most recognizable names in local broadcast history.

-Aremed with a degree in English literature from the University of Maryland and after a successful career as a DJ, Malcolm Poindexter III has been at KYW Radio for a little more than a year.
-He reports on local accidents, construction, and other traffic tie-ups on the overnight shift at the radio station, promising all the information you need to get around the region, six times an hour — on the 2s.
+With a degree in English literature from the University of Maryland and after a successful career as a DJ, Malcolm Poindexter III has been at KYW Radio for a little more than a year.
+He reports on local accidents, construction, and other traffic tie-ups on the overnight shift, promising all the information you need to get around the region, six times an hour on the twos.

-The job is as difficult as you imagine, with reports pouring in from social media, dozens of traffic cameras, and phone calls to local police and other first responders — not to mention calls from those loyal phone tipsters — all of which Poindexter has to turn into something understandable yet comprehensive “in less than 10 minutes.”
+The job is as difficult as you might imagine, with reports pouring in from social media, dozens of traffic cameras, and phone calls to local police and other first-responders — not to mention calls from those loyal phone tipsters — all of which Poindexter has to turn into something understandable yet comprehensive “in less than 10 minutes.”

 Poindexter spoke with The Inquirer about getting reacquainted with the city he grew up in, making traffic reports interesting even when not much is going on, and rejoining the KYW family where his father became an accomplished and well-respected newsman.